 In the above example your employer may still be responsible for the time the brick dust was on your skin at work – to prove this you would rely on the general law used in any accident at work claim.

-Click accident at work industrial dermatitis claim to find out how to show your employer is legally responsible for your workplace injury.
+Click accident at work claim to find out how to show your employer is legally responsible for your workplace injury.

 Are there any other common industrial disease claims?

-“Yes” – they include industrial asthma, vibration white finger and occupational stress.
+“Yes” – there are many types of industrial disease claim – some others include: industrial asthma, vibration white finger and occupational stress.

-What is industrial asthma and how do you show your employer is legally responsible for your asthma claim for compensation as an industrial injury?
+What is industrial asthma and how do you show your employer is legally responsible for your industrial injury?

 Asthma is a tightening in the muscles around your airways and a swelling of the airways – both combine to make the airways narrower and it more difficult for you to breath.